fcrepo4-labs/fcrepo-import-export-verify/README.md

   are the same.

 Options:
-  -c, --csv TEXT          Path to CSV file (to store summary data).
+  -o, --outputdir TEXT    Path to directory for output files such as csv
+                          reports of the verification process.
   -u, --user CREDENTIALS  Repository credentials in the form of
                           username:password
-  -l, --log TEXT          Path to log file (to store details of verification
+  -l, --logdir TEXT       Path to log file (to store details of verification
                           run).
   -g, --loglevel TEXT     Level of information to output (INFO, WARN, DEBUG,
                           ERROR)